|Field of Specialization:||Software Engineering|

 Please indicate in your application if you are a Canadian citizen or permanent resident of Canada.

 About Carleton University:

 Carleton University is a dynamic and innovative research and teaching institution with a national and international reputation as a leader in collaborative teaching and learning, research and governance.
-With over 30,000 students, 900 academic faculty, and 1,100 staff and more than 100 programs of study, we encourage creative risk-taking enabling minds to connect, discover and generate transformative knowledge.
+With over 30,000 students in more than 100 programs of study, we encourage creative risk-taking, discovery, and the generation of transformative knowledge.
 We are proud to be one of the most accessible campuses in North America.
 Carleton’s Paul Menton Centre for Students with Disabilities has been heralded as the gold standard for disability support services in Canada.

-Located in Ottawa, Ontario, Canada’s capital city has a population of almost one million and reflects the country’s bilingual and multicultural character.
-Carleton’s location in the nation’s capital provides many opportunities for scholarship and research with groups and institutions that reflect the diversity of the country.
+Carleton’s location in Ottawa, Ontario provides many opportunities for scholarship and research with numerous and diverse groups and institutions.
+Canada’s capital has a population of almost one million and reflects the country’s bilingual and multicultural character.
 To learn more about our university and the City of Ottawa, please visit www.carleton.ca/about.

 Carleton University is committed to fostering diversity within its community as a source of excellence, cultural enrichment, and social strength.
 We welcome those who would contribute to the further diversification of our university including, but not limited to: women; visible minorities; First Nations, Inuit and Métis peoples; persons with disabilities; and persons of any sexual orientation, gender identity and/or expression.
 Carleton understands that career paths vary.
-Legitimate career interruptions will in no way prejudice the assessment process and their impact will be taken into careful consideration.
+Legitimate career interruptions will in no way prejudice the assessment process and their impact will be carefully considered.

 Applicants selected for an interview are asked to contact the Chair as soon as possible to discuss any accommodation requirements.
 Arrangements will be made in a timely manner.